0xmjk/instafeedjs/README.md

 # instafeedjs

-A JavaScript module scraping the Instagram web page to fetch users photo feed.
+A JavaScript module scraping the Instagram web page to fetch user's photo feed.

 It uses a JSONP proxy whateverorigin.org (but really you should set up your own).